Optimality conditions in control problems with random state constraints in probabilistic or almost-sure form: Probabilistic constraints in optimal control

 where $\tilde{\varphi}\colon U\to\mathbb{R}\cup \{\infty\}$ is an extended-valued convex function defined by $\tilde{\varphi}(u):=-\log\varphi(u)+\log p$ for $u\in U$ under the convention $-\log 0:=\infty$.
 Moreover, the function $\tilde{\varphi}$ is lower semicontinuous. \end{lemma} \begin{proof} Our conventions on the $\log$ along with the assumption that $p>0$ yield the equivalence

 Consequently, \eqref{optprob} and \eqref{convoptprob} are equivalent optimization problems.
 Since the density of our Gaussian random vector $\xi$ is log-concave, the statement preceding this lemma yields that $\tilde{\varphi}$ is (possibly extended-valued) convex and, hence, \eqref{convoptprob} is a convex optimization problem.
-As mentioned above, our general assumptions (GA) along with \eqref{sp} guarantee that the probability function $\varphi$ is strongly continuous.
+As mentioned above, { Assumption~\ref{ass:general}} along with \eqref{sp} guarantee that the probability function $\varphi$ is strongly continuous.
 As a consequence, for each $t\in\mathbb{R}$, the upper level sets

 are (strongly) closed in $U$.
 Now, let $\tau\in\mathbb{R}$ be arbitrarily given.
 Then, the identity (again thanks to $p>0$)

 yields the closedness of the left-hand side set thanks to the closedness of the right-hand side upper level set (with respect to the level $t:=pe^{-\tau}$).
 Since $\tau$ was arbitrary, we have shown that all lower level sets of $\tilde{\varphi}$ are (strongly) closed, which is the same as saying that $\tilde{\varphi}$ is (strongly) lower semicontinuous on $U$. \end{proof}